Machahary07/Blockchain-project--ShareChain/README.md

 - **Integration with Other Blockchains**: Exploring interoperability with other blockchain networks to enhance user experience and reach.

 ## Contact Details
-For any inquiries or feedback regarding the **FileSharingPlatform**, please reach out:
+For any inquiries or feedback regarding the **ShareChain**, please reach out:

 - **Name**: Jeu Machahary
 - **Email**: jeumachahary07@gmail.com